Shotkit shares essential gear for landscape photography

 Wide-angle lenses

-Often seen as the go-to choice of lens for landscape photography, wide-angle lenses allow you to capture stunning vistas in a image.
+Often seen as the go-to choice of lens for landscape photography, wide-angle lenses allow you to capture stunning vistas in a single image.

 A wide-angle zoom, such as a 16-35 mm lens, provides plenty of coverage for landscape photographs, distorting perspective while highlighting interesting foreground details.